 I’ve received several emails in the last two weeks from women whose husbands have not made love to them in years.
 Literally years.
 They have completely rejected their wives, and complain when their wives “bug” them for sex.
 This is a far bigger problem than what I’m talking about it here, and I’ll deal with what to do when your spouse withholds sex on Thursday.

-But if it’s more of a “we go weeks for a stretch without sex, and when we do make love, he seems like he’s doing me a favour”, then something also needs to be done, and I’d like to tackle that today.
+But if it’s more of a “we go weeks for a stretch without sex, and when we do make love, he seems like he’s doing me a favour”, or “my husband never initiates sex and never seems to want it,” then something also needs to be done, and I’d like to tackle that today.
 So let’s look at the circumstances where being “sexier” or working on issues in the bedroom really won’t help, and when another type of intervention is needed.
 Then we’ll look at the circumstances where taking steps to rebuild your sex life actually can pay dividends now!

 Using Porn Can Make a Man Less Interested in Sex

 A woman commented on the blog recently that her sex life with her husband is down to about once a month.
 He always says he’s too tired.
 He works long hours, and he doesn’t want to be bothered.
 He doesn’t hug her, doesn’t kiss her, and doesn’t show affection.
 Yet he uses porn three times a week.

 If your husband is using porn, and this is reducing his sex drive, you can’t increase his drive towards you by doing much of anything until the porn use has stopped.
 In a post a while ago, a former porn user explains the steps to take to help your husband quit porn.
 And here are 4 Things to do if Your Husband Uses Porn.